leichen88/unhcrpyplotstyle/README.md

 plt.style.use('unhcrpyplotstyle')
 ```

-Once the base style is used then you can add a specific style related the type of chart that you want to use by simply combining two styles together:
+Once the base style is used then you can add a specific style related to the type of chart that you want to use by simply combining two styles together:

 ```python
 import matplotlib.pyplot as plt